 Grandview Street contains predominantly late Victorian and Federation/Edwardian houses on the east side and predominantly interwar bungalows on the west.
 Notable examples include the highly ornate Italianate rendered asymmetrical villas at nos.
-8 & 12, the distinctive Federation bungalows at nos.
-10 & 18 that both feature pyramidal hipped slate roofs that extend to form the front verandahs (no.18 with twin gables over the verandah) and may be by the same builder, the highly intact interwar bungalow at no.14 (with a distinctive arched porch that shows the Arts & Crafts influence), the highly intact house at no.20, which features original Art Nouveau style cast iron frieze.
+8 & 12, the distinctive Federation bungalow at no. 18 that features a pyramidal hipped slate roof that extends to form a front verandah with twin gables, the highly intact interwar bungalow at no.14 (with a distinctive arched porch that shows the Arts & Crafts influence), the highly intact house at no.20, which features original Art Nouveau style cast iron frieze.

 Also of note is the individually significant house at no.19.
-Although of typical symmetrical form, it is notable for the fine details, which include the ornamental tiles to the panels below the principal windows and the frieze, the recessed entry wdoors with original six panel door, as well as the elaborately detailed verandah fascia and the overall high degree of intactness.
+Although of typical symmetrical form, it is notable for the fine details, which include the ornamental tiles to the panels below the principal windows and the frieze, the recessed entry doors with original six panel door, as well as the elaborately detailed verandah fascia and the overall high degree of intactness.

-The Non-contributory places are the late interwar or early post-war houses at nos.
-2 & 4a, the flats at no.9, the recent townhouse at no.15A and the much-altered Victorian house at no.17.
+The Non-contributory places are the late Edwardian house at no. 10, late interwar or early post-war houses at nos.
+2 & 4a, the flats at no.9, the recent townhouse at no.15A and the much-altered Victorian houses at nos.
+15 and 17.